Stanford-NavLab/gnss_lib_py/docs/source/index.rst

       url = {https://github.com/Stanford-NavLab/gnss_lib_py},
    }

-Additionaly, we would like to thank `all contributors <https://github.com/Stanford-NavLab/gnss_lib_py/blob/main/CONTRIBUTORS.md>`__ to this project.
+Additionally, we would like to thank `all contributors <https://github.com/Stanford-NavLab/gnss_lib_py/blob/main/CONTRIBUTORS.md>`__ to this project.

 .. toctree::